 The top 4-year CDs have something in common: They offer savers a higher yield than savings accounts and money market accounts.
 Combine that with a guaranteed rate of return and safety (when you choose a federally insured account) and these investments may be worth your consideration.

 Finding the best 4-year CD rates will require some research.
 Comparing deals offered by online financial institutions is a good place to start.
-The best 4-year CDs pay about 3 times the national average of 0.32 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.
+The best 4-year CDs pay about three times the national average of 0.26 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.

-Today’s top widely available 4-year CD pays around 0.90 percent APY.
-This may be a good place to invest for long-term financial obligations, like starting a business.
+Today’s top widely available 4-year CD pays 0.9 percent APY, which may be a good way to invest for a long-term financial obligation, like starting a business.

 As you compare rates, pay attention to details.
 An account that doesn’t require you to fork over too much money upfront is ideal.
-Consider finding offers that don’t force you to jump through extra hoops — such as opening a new checking account — before you can open a CD.
+Look for offers that don’t force you to jump through extra hoops — such as opening a new checking account — before you can open a CD.